uwrobotics/MarsRoverFirmware/README.md

 See the [CANable Getting Started guide](https://canable.io/getting-started.html) for more information including Windows support.

+## Writing Test Apps
+For every feature that gets added, a test app that tests the feature in isolation should be written to verify that the feature actually functions properly in our hardware.
+The author of the feature should ensure that the test app works on all the board targets that make sense.
+Typically this means that the test app should work on at least the nucleo board and the board that the feature was designed for.
+For example, the `test-can` app should be able to be compiled and run sucessfully for all of our boards, including a nucelo dev board.

 ## CMake: Adding mbed-os features
 This repository using our own custom CMake files to configure and compile our applications, including mbed-os.
 Only certain parts of mbed are currently compiled into the mbed-os library target.
 If other mbed features are required, add the required sources to the `target_sources` property and the required include paths to the `target_include_directories`of the `mbed-os` target.